mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

    * - ``lastOplogAppliedTimestamp``
      - document
-     - The components of a :ref:`timestamp <document-bson-type-timestamp>`.
+     - The components of the
+       :ref:`timestamp <document-bson-type-timestamp>`  of the last
+       oplog entry was applied.

    * - ``lastOplogAppliedTimestamp.date``
      - timestamp